AlgoDuck-PJATK-BSc-thesis/frontend/README.md

 - Heading: "Improve your skills"
 - Subtext: "Transform your coding skills, one problem at a time"
-- Two buttons:
+- Buttons:
-  - "Start" – always filled with `--color-primary`
+  - "Start" (primary)
-  - "Learn more →" – transparent with underline on hover
+  - "Learn more →" (secondary)
-- Centered illustration below buttons
+- Illustration below the buttons (optional)

 ### `/login`

-- Title: "Log in"
-- Fields:
+- Form fields:
   - Username or email
   - Password
-- Submit button: "Log in"
+- Submit button: Log in
-- Link to `/signup`: "Don't have an account?
-Sign up"
+- Link to Sign up
+- On submit, redirects to `/home`

 ### `/signup`

-- Title: "Sign up"
-- Fields:
+- Form fields:
   - Username
   - Email
   - Password
-- Submit button: "Create account"
+- Submit button: Create account
-- Link to `/login`: "Already have an account?
-Log in"
+- Link to Log in
+- On submit, redirects to `/home`

 ### `/about`

-- Title: "About us"
+- Title: About us
-- Paragraph with placeholder text (`lorem ipsum`)
+- Placeholder text (`lorem ipsum`)

 ### `/learnmore`

-- Title: "How Beetcode works"
+- Title: How Beetcode works
-- Four visually separated steps (`<ol>`):
+- Ordered list of steps:
-  - Sign up
+  1. Sign up
-  - Choose a challenge
+  2. Choose a challenge
-  - Submit your solution
+  3. Submit your solution
-  - Track your progress
+  4. Track your progress
-- Also `lorem ipsum` used here as temporary placeholder
+- Temporary content using `lorem ipsum`

+### `/home`

+- Title: Welcome back
+- Two cards:
+  - Recently solved
+  - Stats
+- Cards use `--color-tile` for background and adapt to light/dark theme

 ---

-## Theme Toggle

-Component: `ThemeToggle.svelte`

-- Displays 🌙 (moon) when theme is light
-- Displays 🌞 (sun) when theme is dark
-- Toggles `data-theme="dark"` on `<html>` element
-- Styled as a minimal inline button
+## Layout & Routing

+- Layout uses dynamic header switching based on route (`/home`, `/settings`, etc.)
+- Guest vs logged-in headers handled in `+layout.svelte`
+- Footer visible across all views